-- 2. Detrend the indicator using Locally Estimated Scatterplot Smoothing (LOESS) with a bandwidth or span of 0.7 (Cleveland, 1979).
-LOESS is a statistical method used to create a smooth line through a scatterplot.
-It works by taking a small section of the data points and fitting a model, like a straight line or a curve, to these points.
-This process is repeated for each section of the data, with the fitted lines or curves changing to adapt to the data in that particular section.
-The bandwidth is typically a value between 0 and 1 and represents the fraction of the total data points that are included in each local fit.
-A small bandwidth will lead to a more wiggly line, and a large bandwidth will lead to a smoother line.
-The bandwidth of 0.7 is a good compromise between a smooth line and a line that follows the data points closely. - 3.
-Detect structural breaks in mean and/or variance using a binary segmentation algorithm.24 This algorithm originates from the work of Edwards and Cavalli-Sforza (1965), Scott and Knott (1974) and Sen and Srivastava (1975).
+Cavalli-Sforza (1965), Scott and Knott (1974) and Sen and Srivastava (1975).
 The multiple parameter changepoint problem has been discussed by Horvath (1993) or Picard et al. (2005).
-The process initiates with a single changepoint test applied across the entire dataset to detect significant changes in mean and/or variance.
+The process initiates with a single changepoint test applied across the entire dataset to detect significant mean and/or variance changes.
 Upon identifying a changepoint, the data is split into two at the changepoint location.
-This test is then recursively conducted on each segment, continually splitting them at newly identified changepoints.
+This test is then recursively conducted on each segment, continually splitting them at newly identified change points.
 The procedure repeats until no further significant changepoints are detected, adhering to criteria such as a predefined maximum number of changepoints or a minimum length for the segments.
-The final outcome of this method is a division of the dataset into segments.
-The objective function the algorithm minimizes is given by where m is the number of breakpoints, C is a cost function (here the negative log likelihood), and βm is a linear penalty function. τ_i is the position of the i-th changepoint in the data.
-I assume the segments are normally distibuted.
+The outcome of this method is a division of the dataset into segments.
+The objective function the algorithm minimizes is given by where m is the number of breakpoints, C is a cost function (here, the negative log-likelihood), and βm is a linear penalty function. τ_i is the position of the i-th changepoint in the data.
+I assume the segments are normally distributed.
 Moreover, I allow a maximum of one breakpoint every ten years, with an overall cap of five breakpoints.
 Additionally, each segment is constrained to a minimum length of five years.
 This approach is based on the premise that the OCR quality of texts changes infrequently.
-The ability to incorporate such prior information into the algorithm enhances its suitability for this particular application.
+Incorporating such prior information into the algorithm enhances its suitability for this particular application.

-$$\sum{i=1}^{m+1} \left[\mathcal{C} \left(y{(\tau{i-1}+1):\tau_i} \right) \right] + \beta m \tag{1}$$
+$$\sum{i=1}^{m+1} \left[\mathcal{C} \left(y{(\tau{i-1}+1):\tau_i} \right) \right] + \beta m \tag{15}$$